Phoenix Point: Global strategy

 The world for each Phoenix Point campaign populates by means of procedural generation.
-Just to survive, players need to locate and acquire scarce resources and make smart strategic choices in how they obtain and use the resources.
+Just to survive, players need to locate and acquire scarce resources and make strategic choices in how they obtain and use the resources.
 Players do not have a global reach initially, so they will have to expand thoughtfully.
 How players acquire resources can have dynamic ramifications for their relations with non-player human factions.
 Players can engage in open hostilities with other havens by either raiding them for resources or conquering their bases.

 Players can exploit the conflicts of other factions through kidnappings, sabotage, assassinations, and military coups.
 Players also can pursue more diplomatic options such as mediating conflicts between factions, defending havens from attacks of aliens or rival factions, forming alliances, or trading.
 Resource scarcity compels players to deal with non-player factions one way or another, or else the factions will deal with the players.
 How players choose to interact with other factions will determine substantially the narrative that players experience in their gameplay.
 Meanwhile, non-player factions fight or ally with each other regardless of what players do.
 Players can interact with non-player factions much like in a 4X video game from the Civilization series.

 In making strategic choices, players use a globe-shaped strategic user interface called a Geoscape.
 The Geoscape is a more complex version of the strategic user interfaces used in previous X-COM games.
 The Geoscape serves as the nexus for players to monitor their exploration and make choices concerning strategic operations, development, and relationships with other human factions.
 Players use the Geoscape to track the spread of the Pandoravirus mist, which correlates with alien activity.
 Players also use the Geoscape to deploy squads of soldiers on tactical combat missions to different locales spread around the world.
 For example, mission locations could be havens of other factions, scavenging sites at abandoned military or civilian infrastructure, alien encampments, players' bases, and other Phoenix Project facilities.
 Players even have missions where soldiers must venture on to the backs of city-sized alien land walkers while the mammoth monsters are moving and trying to rid themselves of the players' soldiers.